inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 .. note:: This script is for QGIS 2.0.
    You may need to do some adjustment if you are using another version of QGIS.

 For easy access to this shell launcher, right click on the qgis-shell.bat script and (without releasing your initial right click) drag with the file onto your start / windows button in the bottom left corner of the screen.

 Verifying your system path
 ..........................

-To verify your path, launch your python shell (by clicking the python-shell.bat) and then start a python shell.
+To verify your path, launch your python shell (by clicking the python-shell .bat) and then start a python shell.
 Don't be alarmed when it says "The system cannot find the path specified."
 It should work anyway.